bmodee/Teknikattan/docs/source/user_manual/editor.md

 The background image for the competition can be overridden by explicitly setting it on a specific page.

 ![Editor with slide tab open](../_static/editor_slide.jpg)

-[comment]: # 'Perhaps mention right clicking a component to make a copy to another view?'